 top of page

 Carrickfergus is mainly known for its old castle and harbour.
-There is one sailing club in the village, however like most clubs in the UK, dogs are not welcome inside.
-Svea enjoyed the car park whilst Pete enjoyed the warm hospitality offered to each sailor - and in his case a free pint and a club hat.
+There is one sailing club in the village; however, like most clubs in the UK, dogs are not welcome inside.
+Svea enjoyed the car park while Pete delighted in the warm hospitality offered to each sailor, and in his case, a free pint and a club hat.

 ree